Trepan-Debuggers/python3-trepan/README.rst

 This is a gdb-like debugger for Python.
 It is a rewrite of *pdb* from the ground up.
 It is both a high-level debugger as well as a lower-level bytecode debugger.
-By lower level debugger, I mean that it understands a lot about byte code and will try to make use of that in its normal higher-level instructions.
+By lower-level debugger, I mean that it understands a lot about byte code and will try to make use of that in its normal higher-level instructions.